 Comparing a symmetrical to asymmetrical planning test case scenario, might give the impression that a unilateral spectrum BW remains without use.
 This in fact is not the case since given the fact that in the symmetrical scenario this spectrum was underutilized as is, it was in-fact orphaned but “concealed”.

-[Editor note: address possible use of cognitive techniques to utilize spectrum for P-P links in those areas where cannot be re-deployed in a conventional FDD link manner – text needed]

 Burden to the frequency coordination process

 Cross border coordination with countries which do not follow this asymmetry proposal.